 It is important to know what sources will be the most helpful for you as you start to look for them.
-Do you need to provide researched evidence to prove an idea true or false?
-Are you trying to find community organizations that work in the field you want to write about?

 You have probably heard of Google, Bing and Yahoo but there are dozens of search engines on the web.